bioidiap/gridtk/doc/generate.rst

    version: [v1, v2]

-This should yield to the following configuration sets:
+This should yield the following configuration sets:

 .. code-block:: python